dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 ![Access Tokens Link](/files/access-tokens-link.png)

 Here you can see all of your access tokens, add new access tokens and remove existing access tokens.

+## Generating an Access Token

 Click on the "New access token" link to add a new access token.

 ![New Access Token](/files/access-token-new.png)